misho104/FeynLecture/docs/src_md/Lecture_B.md

 ```
 and you will get the crosssection. ![:answer](I obtained 25.9fb.)

+.note[
+  These syntax has some subtleties about gauge invariance.
+  For details, consult tutorials by developers, e.g., [one by Olivier Mattelaer](https://cp3.irmp.ucl.ac.be/projects/madgraph/raw-attachment/wiki/Madrid2015_2%20MC/Tutorial.pdf).]

 ---
 .note[
-  You can manually edit the files instead of `set`:
+  FYI, if you want to edit the files manually instead of using `set`, they will be:
 ![:code_title](param_card.dat)
 ```mg5card
 ...